Update: ‘Introduction’ and ‘Price & Release Date’ sections updated.

 Chinese carmakers are taking every opportunity to experiment with their fortunes overseas.
 After Hongqi, Nio and Xpeng’s recent foray, another Chinese EV is trying to tap the Old Continent’s rising demand for zero-emission vehicles.
 Dongfeng Motor Corporation’s premium brand Voyah has entered Europe, with Norway as its first European market.
-The brand’s first model is the Voyah Free SUV.
+The brand’s first model is the Voyah Free SUV, which has reached its first customers.

 Voyah Free Design